immacmillan/listing/client/README.md

 Notes for improvement:

 - local grocery or other day-to-day living: costco, grocery, coffee etc...
+DONE
 - link a local news letter... monthly/weekly events..
+TBC
-- embed tiktok video
+- embed tiktok video...
+DONE
-- link to google maps
+- link to google maps... change to a link - find my on the map...
-- share button
+- share button... arrow button on header? share link - show on map next to address header...
--